damianfral/blog/posts/2013-07-07-simple-monads-example.rst

     all 3    # null
     all 8    # 17

-Other languages like Haskell allow this kind of composition without efford.
+Other languages like Haskell allow this kind of composition without effort.
 In JavaScript (or CoffeeScript) we have to work a little more to get it:

 .. code:: Coffeescript